st3v3nhunt/dotfiles/README.md

 * [tmux-continuum](https://github.com/tmux-plugins/tmux-continuum) - automates
   session the actions of `tmux-resurrect`

-If either plugin isn't working try reloading tmux config with `prefix + I`.
+In order to have the plugins installed, reload the config with `prefix + I`.
+This can also fix problems with the plugins not working.

 ## FAQ